Almarex-Web-Dev/Almarex-web-dev/README.md

 # Bienvenido aqui ! 😊
 <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px"> I'm Almarex :blush: <br />
-- :relieved: I'm a UI/UX Designer and an aspring Web Developer and a Youtuber <br />
+- :relieved: I'm a UI/UX Designer, Web Developer and a Youtuber <br />
 - 🖤 I love to bring new UI/UX Designs to live and turn it into a website <br/>
 - 🤪🤪I'm very friendly to interact with<br />
 - 😎 I'm always Open to new Oportunities that will enhance my skills and productivity<br />